Berlin Fashion Week | Pictures | Reuters

 Berlin Fashion Week

-A model presents a makeup creation during a show by Maybelline New York at Berlin Fashion Week in Berlin January 19, 2015.
+A model wears shoes as she presents a creation by Anja Gockel at the Berlin Fashion Week Autumn/Winter 2016.
 REUTERS/Fabrizio Bensch

-A model presents a creation by designer Charlotte Ronson during Berlin Fashion Week Autumn/Winter 2015, in Berlin January 19, 2015.
+Models present creations by Marc Cain at the Berlin Fashion Week Autumn/Winter 2016.
 REUTERS/Fabrizio Bensch

-A model presents a creation by Sopopular at Berlin Fashion Week Autumn/Winter 2015, in Berlin January 19, 2015.
+Models present creations by Lena Hoschek at the Berlin Fashion Week Autumn/Winter 2016.
 REUTERS/Fabrizio Bensch

-A model has her makeup done backstage before she presents a makeup creation during a show by Maybelline New York at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
+Models present makeup creations during a show by Maybelline New York at the Berlin Fashion Week Autumn/Winter 2016.
 REUTERS/Fabrizio Bensch

-Models present creations by Pearly Wong at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
+Models present creations by Sportalm at the Berlin Fashion Week Autumn/Winter 2016.
 REUTERS/Fabrizio Bensch

-A model has her makeup done backstage before she presents a makeup creation during a show by Maybelline New York at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-A model presents a creation by Pearly Wong at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch
+A plus size model presents a creation of fashion label Minx by Eva Lutz at the Berlin Fashion Week Autumn/Winter 2016.

-A model presents makeup creations during a show by Maybelline New York at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-Models present makeup creations during a show by Maybelline New York at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-Models present makeup creations during dress rehearsal by Maybelline New York at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-Models look up at a monitor backstage, before presenting creations by Charlotte Ronson at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-Models present creations by Charlotte Ronson during Berlin Fashion Week Autumn/Winter 2015, in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-Creations by Charlotte Ronson hang on clothes rails backstage during Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-A model has make-up applied while backstage before presenting creations by Charlotte Ronson during Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-Models present creations by Pearly Wong at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 2015.
-REUTERS/Fabrizio Bensch

-A model presents a creation by Sopopular at Berlin Fashion Week Autumn/Winter 2015, in Berlin January 19, 2015.
 REUTERS/Fabrizio Bensch

 Next Slideshows